“That’s just what you gotta do. Decide what’s important and go after it.”

-GM: “Excuse me!” the desk coordinator says offendely, turning her look on Caroline.
+GM: “Excuse me!” the desk coordinator declares offendely, turning her glare on Caroline.

 Celia: There’s a moment when all Celia can think of is the weight of the gun in her hand.
 Before that thought can turn into anything more than a fleeting fantasy the other girl—is that Caroline?—speaks up, and Celia breathes more easily.
 She takes half a step behind Emily, as if that will protect her from this overbearing, overpaid hall monitor.
 Emily looks more presentable, anyway.
 And Celia knows when to keep quiet.